cncf/tag-security/governance/communications/call-to-action.md

-# Call to Action template
+# Call to Action Template

 ## Security Enthusiasts!
 CNCF Security Tag is looking to embark on another tech security adventure!
 [2 sentences explanation of what the thing is].